yash6810/Vyapar-AI/docs/Project Brief Munimji - AI-Powered.md

 A chat input field and a "Send" button at the bottom.

 Core Logic (Functions)
-validateApiKey(key): An async function that makes a test call to an OpenAI endpoint (e.g., /v1/models) to verify the key.
+validateApiKey(key): An async function that makes a test call to a Gemini endpoint to verify the key.
 Updates the isApiValid and apiKey states based on the response.

 handleIncomingMessage(message): The main async function that orchestrates the AI interaction.